 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.

-There are three Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Argentière are perfectly feasible.
+There are four Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Argentière are perfectly feasible.
 Geneva Airport and Sion Airport are just one hours drive away, in good driving conditions, so you can be on the piste quickly.

 Skiing in Argentière

 The Chamonix Mont Blanc Valley is an area synonymous with the best and most challenging in mountain sports world-wide and attracts the best practitioners of skiing, snowboarding, climbing and other disciplines each season.
 It attracts an even greater number of 'wannabes'.
 However, the resort is keen to point out that you don't have to 'live for skiing' to enjoy what Argentière has to offer: there are pisted trails for all standards.

 The terrain in The Grand Montets sector above the resort includes long, wide easy pistes for children and beginners; narrow and sloping combes for more advanced skiers and vast, wide long slopes for freestyle skiers or freeriders.
 Moguls form naturally on the la Herse or les Coqs pistes.
 There are endless off-piste ski routes to tackle with a guide.

 Starting from Les Grands Montets (3297 m) it's possible to ski right down to Argentière (1200 m), via the piste du Point de Vue or des Pylônes, then via the hotel Alternative and the Pierre à Ric, all part of Les Grands Montets with a vast number of alternatives are possible.
 You need to be in good physical condition to do the eight kilometre (five mile) descent over a 2100m vertical drop - one of the world's biggest lift served descents.